hyi96/codepath-ios-project/README.md

  - [x] users can login
  - [x] users can look up the ratings and comments of the professors
  - [x] users can rate professors
- - [ ] users can sort rating by date, course
  - [ ] users can view key words of a rated professor

  **Optional Nice-to-have Stories**

+ - [ ] users can sort rating by date, course
  - [ ] users can compare professors's rating by courses
  - [ ] Users can compare a professors's within department
  - [ ] users can visualize the comparison statistics
- - [ ] users only acccess through UCSB Authetication
+ - [ ] users only acccess through UCSB NetID
  - [ ] comments include rater's info (year, major, etc..)
  - [ ] users has option to post comments anonumously
- - [ ] users login via UCSB NetID

 ### 2. Screen Archetypes